intel-analytics/ipex-llm/docs/mddocs/Quickstart/llama_cpp_quickstart.md

   > **Note**:
   >
-  > For more details about meaning of each parameter, you can use `main -h`.
+  > For more details about meaning of each parameter, you can use `./llama-cli -h`.

 #### Sample Output
 ```